2022 Los Angeles mayoral election: Debates

+Melina Abdullah being removed from a mayoral election debate.

 On December 12, 2021, the Stonewall Democratic Club hosted a forum with candidates Bass, Feuer, Lall, and Greiwe.
 Buscaino and de León cancelled last minute due to scheduling conflicts.
 On February 22, 2022, Loyola Marymount University alongside Spectrum News 1 hosted the first formal debate between candidates, with Caruso absent because of a scheduling issue.
 During the debate, protesters started heckling them, resulting in them attempting to rush the stage near the end of the debate.

 On March 22, 2022, FOX 11 along with the Los Angeles Times hosted a debate at the University of Southern California with Bass, Buscaino, Caruso, de León, and Feuer.
 Although most of the other candidates attacked Caruso, many people said that Caruso had won the debate.

 On April 28, 2022, ABC7 announced that they would be hosting a debate at California State University, Los Angeles with the top five leading candidates.
 In response to the list, candidates Craig Greiwe, Alex Gruenenfelder Smith, Gina Viola, and Mel Wilson criticized their exclusion at the debates and the organizers.
 Candidate Ramit Varma later released a statement criticizing his exclusion at debates.
 During the Sunday debate, police removed Melina Abdullah, a professor at Cal State LA and Black Lives Matter founder, as well as other protesters from the room as they did not have a tickets to the event.

 The issues talked at the debates were homelessness, the COVID-19 pandemic in the United States, crime, and climate change.